dindinet/netlify-cms-test/site/content/_index.md

 blurb:
   heading: 'Websites for organisations who want to increase visitor numbers, conversions and profits.'
   subheading: ''
-  text: 'The magic happens when you understand your customers and your customers understand your offer  .'
+  text: 'The magic happens when you understand your customers and your customers understand your offer'
 blurb-2:
   heading: 'Websites for organisations who want to increase visitor numbers, conversions, revenues and/or profits.'
   oldheading: 'Websites for organisations who want to increase visitor numbers, conversions and ultimately increase revenues and/or profits.'